 - Before posting, understand the expectations and ground rules for the forum.
 Find out how often to post, what kind of content to include, and what the best way to respond to others is.

 - Participate in discussions.
 It’s not enough to respond with one sentence and leave a link to your website.
 If you want to be trustworthy, read others’ comments before posting, and connect your answer with their responses.
 It’s about being real.

 Make your online communication smooth

-Let’s try to be more thoughtful and clearer in our communication.
+We can’t be exactly sure how we’re received.
+So, let’s try to be more thoughtful of others and be clear with our own messages.
 Give people the benefit of the doubt, and if you’re not sure of something, just ask them.
-Ask them what they mean, ask them if everything is ok.
-Understand all people have different ways of formulating their thoughts.
+Ask them what they mean, and ask them if everything is OK.
+Understand that all people have different ways of formulating their thoughts.

 What do you think?
 Do you sometimes have trouble understanding people online?
 Is it easy to get into an argument because you twist the meaning of other people’s words?
 Let's connect!